Refaim Unit

 The Multidimensional Unit, also known as Unit 888 or the “Refaim” Unit (יחידת רפאים), is an Israel Defense Forces (IDF) Special Operations task force operating under the Ground Forces.
-Established in 2019 by IDF Chief of Staff Aviv Kochavi as part of the "Momentum" program, the unit aims to develop new warfare tactics and adapt to evolving threats and battlefield conditions.
+Established in 2019 by IDF chief of staff Aviv Kochavi as part of the "Momentum" program, the unit aims to develop multi-domain operations tactics and adapt to evolving threats and battlefield conditions.
 It integrates multiple warfare domains—including infantry, engineering, anti-tank warfare, aerial warfare, and intelligence collection—and serves as a testing ground for new military technologies.